craftykate/bhs-sample-project-site/README.md

 # Intro to HTML and CSS

-Companion site to Intro to HTML for BHS.
-Visit https://craftykate.github.io/bhs-sample-project-site/ to see it live
+Companion site to my _Intro to HTML and CSS_ unit for BHS.
+Visit https://craftykate.github.io/bhs-sample-project-site/ to see the site we will be building live.

 **Pre-Class Requests:**